 Save the assembly file as a Parasolid format (x_t)

-Refer to Solidworks’ Parasolid Export Options to learn how to save a Solidworks assembly file as a Parasolid format, and then follow: Import files.
+Refer to Solidworks’ Parasolid Export Options to learn how to save a Solidworks assembly file as a Parasolid format, and then follow Import.

 Save the assembly file as a STEP format

-Refer to Solidworks' STEP Export Options to learn how to save a Solidworks assembly file as a STEP format, and then follow: Import files.
+Refer to Solidworks' STEP Export Options to learn how to save a Solidworks assembly file as a STEP format, and then follow: Import.

 Save the assembly file as a virtual component

 Saving the assembly file as a virtual component is the most secure method because it stores all subassemblies and parts internally in one file.
-However, this method might require you to change the way you organize your assemblies in Solidworks – which might not be an option.
+However, this method might require you to change the way you organize your assemblies in Solidworks.

-Refer to Solidworks’ Saving Virtual Components to External Files to learn how to save a Solidworks assembly file as a virtual component, and then follow: Import files.
+Refer to Solidworks’ Saving Virtual Components to External Files to learn how to save a Solidworks assembly file as a virtual component, and then follow: Import.